Creating a level

 - Level Name

-The Level name is a unique identifier that can be used to control the level with the API.
-A name will be generated from the level title.Important: Only change the name if you know what you’re doing.
+The Level name is a unique identifier that can be used in shortcodes and the API.
+A name will be generated from the level title.Important: Changing this will break shortcodes and API functionality depending on the name.

 You can now click Save in the upper right corner on the screen.
-Don’t worry, until you add any restrictions or capabilities, this level will not affect your users in any way, regardless of the options you selected before.
+Don’t worry, until you add any access conditions or capabilities, this level will not affect your users in any way, regardless of the options you selected before.